 As a songwriter, Michael has four solo albums to his credit, each of which reflects different facets of his own interest in the long reach of American music.
-Michael—by day the publicist for Proctors in Schenectady and Capital Repertory Theatre in Albany—is also a nationally recognized, widely published music critic and radio personality, as well as a visual artist focusing on portraits of American roots musicians.
+His work as a nationally recognized, widely published music critic has earned him a spot as a Rock & Roll Hall of Fame voter.
+Mr. Eck is also a visual artist whose portraits focus on American roots musicians.
+Michael is employed by stringed instrument manufacturer Two Old Hippies, the parent company of the Weber, Bedell, and Breedlove brands.

 In the early days of radio, families would gather around the fancy tabletop Philco Cathedral on Saturday nights and tune in favorites from the Mississippi Delta, the Great Smoky Mountains or the plains of Texas.
 The big shows -- like the Grand Ole Opry, the National Barn Dance and King Biscuit Time -- brought music into every home from coast-to-coast.